Chymaster/Chess/README.md

 ## Current progress
 - The program has been built up to queen's rule,
-- there is black pawn's rule, knight's rule and king's rule to be finished.
+- (ALL FINISHED)there is black pawn's rule, knight's rule and king's rule to be finished.
 - Takeover piece has been developed, but the piece that has been eaten is only change it's variable to [None,0,0,None], it still have position of (0,0), it is reasonable to fear it might interupt with rules and causing unexpected problem.
 - Round swaping and check mating is awaited to be done as well.
+- UPDATE 6-4-2017:      Finished king and knight rules
+- UPDATE 6-4-2017:      Fixing an error with